una-tapa/tWAS_Audit_Documentation_Review/WebSphere_Audit_Log_Field_Explanation.md

 - **WARNING**: The operation completed with warnings
 - **INFO**: Informational message about the operation

-The `_outcomeReason` field provides a human-readable description of why the outcome occurred, especially useful for failures.
+The `OutcomeReason (_outcomeReason)` field provides a human-readable description of why the outcome occurred, especially useful for failures.

 ### Outcome Reason Codes

-The `_outcomeReasonCode` field is a numeric value that provides specific information about why a security operation succeeded or failed.
-These codes are used in conjunction with the `_outcome` and `_outcomeReason` fields to give detailed information about the result of security events.
+The `OutcomeReasonCode (_outcomeReasonCode)` field is a numeric value that provides specific information about why a security operation succeeded or failed.
+These codes are used in conjunction with the `Outcome (_outcome)` and `OutcomeReason (_outcomeReason)` fields to give detailed information about the result of security events.

 #### Authentication-Related Outcomes